Personal preference is a lot more than “I know what I like.” It embraces a wide range of emotions and has even encouraged scientific study.

 Let’s leave aside the quibble that because white chocolate has no cocoa solids, some consider it’s not really chocolate.
-Chocolate is a good example of a personal preference that doesn’t depend on what other people are doing: it’s quite close to “I like what I like.”
+Chocolate is a good example of a personal preference that doesn’t depend on what other people are doing.
+It’s quite close to “I like what I like.”

 An example that I found vivid as well as circular involves California as a place to live.
-In many of the 47 states, California looms as an Eden on earth, a highly desired residence, perhaps because of its benign climate plus its Hollywood glamor.
+In many of the 47 states, California looms as an Eden on earth, a highly desired residence.
+Perhaps that’s because of its benign climate plus its Hollywood glamor.
 However, when I moved to California I found that many of my friends, having discovered that Paradise had traffic and smog, had their eyes set on a loftier goal, a true Promised Land: Hawaii.
-And ironically enough, as I spent time in Hawaii I met many locals with “island fever,” who felt confined and trapped and wanted nothing more than to move to the Mainland.
+And ironically enough, as I spent time in Hawaii I met many locals with “island fever.”
+They felt confined and trapped and wanted nothing more than to move to the Mainland.

-It’s noteworthy that we find Schadenfreude all around us, perhaps because hearing about someone else’s misfortune is the most inexpensive way for us to feel better about ourselves!
+It’s noteworthy that we find Schadenfreude all around us.
+Perhaps that’s because hearing about someone else’s misfortune is the most inexpensive way for us to feel better about ourselves!
 The immense popularity of news coverage of natural disasters and active shooter situations stems not only from the inherent drama of an unfolding story, but also the “thank goodness I’m here and not there” effect.
-Publicity of missteps of the famous and notorious generally rises from Schadenfreude as well.
+In addition, publicity of missteps of the famous and notorious generally rises from Schadenfreude as well.

-– America’s Funniest Home Videos (many of which are not)
+– America’s Funniest Home Videos (many of which are not).

-– Jay Leno’s “Jaywalking” sketches
+– Jay Leno’s “Jaywalking” sketches.

-– Photos of Wal-Mart shoppers circulating in e-mail
+– Photos of Wal-Mart shoppers circulating in e-mail.

-– Redneck and ethnic jokes
+– Redneck and ethnic jokes.

-– Political jokes
+– Political jokes.

-– Darwin Awards
+– Darwin Awards.

-– The Ig Nobel Prize
+– The Ig Nobel Prize.

-Science Speculation: Lust and Avarice are familiar as two of the Seven Deadly Sins.
-And Schadenfreude sounds a lot like the definition of Envy in Dante’s Divine Comedy (Dorothy Sayers translation): “love of one’s own good perverted to the wish to deprive other men of theirs.”
+Lust and Avarice are familiar as two of the Seven Deadly Sins.
+And Schadenfreude sounds a lot like the definition of Envy in Dante’s Divine Comedy (Dorothy Sayers translation): “Love of one’s own good perverted to the wish to deprive other men of theirs.”